jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 ### Imports Must Be Top-Level Statements

-One last thing to note about ES2015 `import` statements: they must be at the top level of a module.
+One more thing to note about ES2015 `import` statements: they must be at the top level of a module.
 That means they can't be inside another statement, like the `if` statements we'll look at in this chapter.
 You can't put them inside of a block like this:

 ```js
 {
     import { thisWillFail } from "nope";
 }
 ```

+### Importing a Module Executes All Code in The Module

+Finally, it's important to remember that when you import a module all the code in that module will be executed.
+This includes both the declaration of any functions or variables exported from the module as well as any other code not contained in a definition.

+The JavaScript interpreter keeps track of which modules have been executed, so you can import the same module into multiple different files (each of which is also a module) without executing the code multiple times.
+This is important because if the module contained code that did something like writing to a database you can be sure the code will only execute once, so there won't be multiple writes to the database.

+A file that is not an ES2015 module is treated as a script by the JavaScript interpreter, and its code executes in the global execution context.
+I'll explain execution contexts at the end of this chapter.

 ### The Input Function